FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: The Proposed FedV Framework

 \oldnl\nl { }

-After that, a private entity resolution process as defined in \cite{schnell2011novel,hardy2017private} (see section \ref{sec:bg:vfl}) takes place.
-Here, each party receives an entity resolution vector, $\pmb{\pi}_i$, and shuffles its local data samples under the aggregator's orchestration.
-This results in parties having all records appropriately aligned before the training phase starts.

-After the private entity resolution, \textit{FedV} starts the training process by executing the \textit{Federated Vertical Secure Gradient Descent} (\textit{FedV-SecGrad}) procedure, which is the \textit{core novelty} of this paper. \textit{FedV-SecGrad} is called at the start of each epoch to securely compute the gradient of the loss function $E$ based on $\mathcal{D}$. \textit{FedV-SecGrad} consists of a two-phased secure aggregation operation that enables the computation of gradients and requires the parties to perform a sample-dimension and feature-dimension encryption (see Section \ref{sec:vfl:detail}).
+The training process by executing the \textit{Federated Vertical Secure Gradient Descent} (\textit{FedV-SecGrad}) procedure, which is the \textit{core novelty} of this paper. \textit{FedV-SecGrad} is called at the start of each epoch to securely compute the gradient of the loss function $E$ based on $\mathcal{D}$. \textit{FedV-SecGrad} consists of a two-phased secure aggregation operation that enables the computation of gradients and requires the parties to perform a sample-dimension and feature-dimension encryption (see Section \ref{sec:vfl:detail}).
 The resulting cyphertexts are then sent to the aggregator.

 Then, the aggregator generates an \textit{aggregation vector} to compute the inner products and sends it to the TPA.
 For example upon receiving two ciphertexts $ct_1$, $ct_2$, the aggregator generates an aggregation vector $(1,1)$ and sends it to the TPA, which returns the functional key to the aggregator to compute the inner product between $(ct_1,ct_2)$ and $(1,1)$.
 Notice that the TPA doesn't get access to $ct_1$, $ct_2$ and the final result of the aggregation.
 Note that the aggregation vectors \textit{do not} contain any private information; they only include the weights used to aggregate ciphertext coming from parties.